-Our research team will be conducting a comprehensive study to improve the Ka Ora, Ka Ako programme in several categories.
-We aim to identify the most effective approaches to addressing food insecurity and promote sustainable food systems in the Hawke’s Bay region.
+The research team conducted a comprehensive study to improve the Ka Ora Ka Ako programme in several categories.
+The aim was to identify the most effective approaches to addressing food insecurity and promoting sustainable food systems in the Hawke’s Bay region.
 Click on the links below to find out more about each category:

 Modelling